The aim was to refight the whole battle using Blucher - I think we've done a portion of it before, but this was the megalomaniac's version.

 However in the centre a stalemate saw La Haye Sainte still in French hands.

 And at that point night fell.
 Most of the objectives were in French hands still, and whilst the Allies and Prussians now had the upper hand in the battle, current casualties were about even.
-The French had one a victory, although how long their hold on their gains would remain was a matter of some discussion.
+The French had won a victory, although how long their hold on their gains would remain was a matter of some discussion.

 This is a scenario we need to try again, as it was felt that there were a few flaws with how victory points were gained, and with the deployments.
 A slight change to the way initiative was rolled was deemed a success, however, giving each Corps a single dice which could be merged for multiple formations under one player.
 This sped up play greatly, as there was not MO allocation by committee to deal with.